 UTILIZING PSYCHOLOGICAL TESTS

-The potential risks inherent in test-taking include mild psychological discomfort and possible fatigue at the end of test administration.
-The benefits include the possibility of being more accurately understood and receiving more refined treatments and recommendations.
-Using tests and observation, I regularly assess the following areas of functioning:
+Potential risks of test-taking include mild psychological discomfort and fatigue, but the benefits include more accurate understanding and refined treatments and recommendations.
+Using tests and observations, I may assess various areas of functioning.

-The potential risks inherent in test-taking include mild psychological discomfort and possible fatigue at the end of test administration.
-The benefits include the possibility of being more accurately understood and receiving more refined treatments and recommendations.
-Using tests and observation, I regularly assess the following areas of functioning:
+Potential risks of test-taking include mild psychological discomfort and fatigue, but the benefits include more accurate understanding and refined treatments and recommendations.
+Using tests and observations, I may assess various areas of functioning.

 - Emotional functioning (e.g., happy, sad, mad, glad, anxious)